nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### CLI Helper Commands

-The project features a CLI helper based on [Invoke](https://www.pyinvoke.org/) to help setup the development environment.
+The project features a CLI helper based on [Invoke](https://www.pyinvoke.org/) to help set up the development environment.
 The commands are listed below in 3 categories:

 - `dev environment`
 - `utility`